 At the end Spring semester, Housing creates a donation station for students to divert unwanted items such as, clothes, sheets, TVs, lamps, and household items away from landfills.
 Students and staff can pick up and take things they want and the remaining items are donated to Ventura County Rescue Mission.
 Residents take part of the large scale recycle and reuse practices and also show CI’s social stewardship to the community.

-In May 2013, Housing collected and re-purposed 3,280 pounds of used items that did not end up in the landfill.
-In 2012, Housing recycled 2,357 pounds of donated items.
+Housing collects and re-purposes over a ton of items which would normally end up in the landfill.
+In previous years, Housing recycled an excess of over 2,500 pounds of donated items.

 Water Reduction Devices

 Southern California Edison donated and installed shower heads and sink aerators throughout Housing.
 These devices allow for a lower utility bill and water conservation, which is vital to obtain a sustainable future and keep CI water usage down.
 The devices reduce water output from 2.5 gallons per minute (GPM) to 1.25 GPM.
 Housing had over 400 bathroom sinks, 103 kitchen sinks and 323 shower heads installed with these water reducing devices.

 Three hydration stations are located in common areas of housing for residences to use.
 These hydration stations will have safe and accessible drinking water for the residence and will aid in eliminating the use of plastic water bottles among the CI residence to decrease the amount of plastic water bottles dumped into landfills.
 So far, housing residents have diverted an average of 8,500 - 10,057 one-time use plastic water bottles from the landfill per month.